-Anti-human antibody for immunohistochemical use.
-The primary antibody is intended for qualitative detection of antigens in formalin-fixed, paraffin-embedded (FFPE) tissue sections.
+Anti-human antibody for in vitro diagnostic use.
+The primary antibody is intended for the qualitative detection of associated antigens as listed in the section 'Summary and explanation'.
+It is intended to be used within an immunohistochemistry (IHC) procedure on formalin-fixed, paraffin-embedded (FFPE) tissue sections followed by light microscopy visualization to aid tumor diagnosis.
 The antibody may be used manually or with any automated staining platform.